How To Get Rid Of A Stuffy Nose With Essential Oils

 - It is recommended that essential oils be diffused in private rooms to avoid risks to others.

-- Some essential oils are known to active triggers for asthma.
+- Some essential oils are known to be active triggers for asthma.
 Do not diffuse such oils around asthmatic people.

 Other Ways To Clear A Stuffy Nose